samlin001/asd-codelabs/codelab3/README.md

 In this code lab, you will learn how to create a new AVD target and change its boot animation.

+The whole code lab should take around 40 minutes

 ## Android build anatomy
 ![Android Build Layers](res/Android_Build_Layers.png)
 1. [Understanding build layers](https://source.android.com/setup/develop/new-device#build-layers)